usaid-cs/yesterday-i-learned/random.md

 ![Drake](https://i.imgur.com/20fiqQR.jpg)

+- Google processes [63 000 searches per second](https://seotribunal.com/blog/google-stats-and-facts/).
+But if we suppose Google underestimated the number by 10 times (because that was in 2019 and it's 2020 now), then it takes only a 1.6-microsecond downtime to fail a search.
+- Subtitles transcribe only what people say, but assume you can hear stuff, just not understand. [(Closed) captions](https://en.wikipedia.org/wiki/Closed_captioning#Terminology) transcribe everything in the audio, including "[music playing in the background]".
+- [Google Dorks](https://www.exploit-db.com/google-hacking-database) helps you find misconfigured websites that have vulnerabilities so open, that even Google indexes them.
+- The [CAP Theorem](https://en.wikipedia.org/wiki/CAP_theorem) (consistency, availability, partition tolerance) theorem says that it is impossible for a distributed data store to do all three of those things.
+- A ["three months rule" for engagement rings](https://www.theknot.com/content/spending-three-months-salary-on-engagement-ring) is bullshit.
+It used to be one month in the 1930s, and two months in 1980s.
+Even without Da Beers telling you what to do, think about what it means: it just tells other people *when* you got married (when you were young and broke vs old and rich).
+It doesn't reflect at all how much someone loves the wearer.
+- A full stop at the end of a url is [completely valid](https://shkspr.mobi/blog/2020/07/whose-bug-is-it-anyway/), but that fact also makes them useless if someone ends a sentence with a url.
+- According to [a hacker news post](https://news.ycombinator.com/item?id=23917131), team velocity varies wildly among FAANG companies.
+- The official slack blog says that threaded conversations are meant for ["conversations that may not be relevant to everyone"](https://medium.com/slack-developer-blog/bringing-your-bot-into-threaded-messages-cd272a42924f).
+Therefore, if you are talking to someone directly, it is senseless to use threads.
+- Some consider a sandwich still a sandwich even as the two halves are split: [open sandwich](https://en.wikipedia.org/wiki/Open_sandwich).
+- Some consider a sandwich still a sandwich when it has no bread at all: [breadless subs](https://www.foodnetwork.com/recipes/food-network-kitchen/breadless-cucumber-tuna-salad-sandwiches-3363120).
 - A UUID encoded as base64 instead of hexadecimal like [`cdaed56d-8712-414d-b346-01905d0026fe`](https://stackoverflow.com/questions/772802/storing-uuid-as-base64-string) is still `za7VbYcSQU2zRgGQXQAm/g==`, i.e. not as short as you think.
 - [DDR-5 added on-die ECC](https://www.anandtech.com/show/15912/ddr5-specification-released-setting-the-stage-for-ddr56400-and-beyond) only because the random error rate is so high, they *had* to.
 - [SHA-2 is an algorithm](https://qvault.io/2020/07/08/how-sha-2-works-step-by-step-sha-256/).
 SHA-256 is an implementation of SHA-2, with an output size of 256 bits.